reactive/data-client/docs/core/README.md

 ### Organizing Endpoints

 At this point we've defined `todoDetail`, `todoList` and `todoUpdate`.
 You might have noticed that these endpoint definitions share some logic and information.
-For this reason Rest Hooks encourages extracting shared logic among endpoints.
+For this reason Reactive Data Client encourages extracting shared logic among endpoints.

 [Resources](/rest/api/createResource) are collections of endpoints that operate on the same data.